Robyn Curnow is an anchor and correspondent for CNN, based at the network¹s bureau in Johannesburg, South Africa.

 She has also SA President Jacob Zuma, Rwandan President Paul Kagame, Zimbabwean PM Morgan Tsvangarai, Nigerian Finance Minister Ngozi Okonjo-Iweala, First National Bank CEO Michael Jordaan, Prudential CEO Tidjane Thiam, Econet CEO Strive Masiywa, MTN CEO Sifiso Dabengwa and other business leaders from across the continent.

-For Marketplace Africa, Curnow reported exclusively from inside the controversial diamond mines of Marange, in Zimbabwe as well as from the streets of Harare, after being briefly detained by Zimbabwean police.
+For Marketplace Africa, Curnow reported exclusively from inside the controversial diamond mines of Marange, in Zimbabwe.
+On another trip, while reporting from the streets of Harare on media freedom, she and her crew were briefly detained by Zimbabwean police.
 She has reported from Maputo on the return of Portuguese to Mozambique after the financial crisis and on the deadly rhino horn trade from the Kruger Park while on patrol with anti-poaching police.

 Curnow has won international awards for her coverage of the HIV/Aids epidemic in South Africa and for her hour-long documentary on Mandela.
 Oprah magazine listed Curnow in their 2013 Power List.